PatternsTechGit/PT_Swagger_and_APIVersioning/README.md

  ## Step 2: Add and configure Swagger middleware

- Add the Swagger generator to the services collection in `Program.cs`.
+ Go tp `Program.cs` and add the Swagger generator to the services collection.

  ```csharp
 builder.Services.AddSwaggerGen();
 ```

-Enable the middleware for serving the generated JSON document and the Swagger UI, also in `Program.cs`.
+Also we will enable the middleware for serving the generated JSON document and the Swagger UI.

  ```csharp
 if (app.Environment.IsDevelopment())